ZZorRRx2/MultiTool/README.md

 # MultiTool
-This discord bot will be able to d o many thing
+This discord bot will be able to do many thing